 Most days include registration at 9.30am with a 10am start, finishing at 4pm - lunch and refreshments are provided.
 You’ll also receive a training pack with course notes to take home for future reference.

 View our current list of dates and book your place online.
-If you can't find a date near you, let us know and we may be able to organise one for you.
+If you can't find training near you, let us know and we may be able to organise one for you.

 For more details, please email email@example.com or contact us on 02476 840515.

 Rights of Way Training

-Knowing the laws and acts of rights of way on UK roads and highways is important for all horse owners and riders.
+Knowing the laws and acts of horse rights of way on UK roads and highways is important for all horse owners and riders.
 Access training days are a great way of learning all about the laws and issues surrounding your rights to ride and carriage drive.

 There are three levels of training available: